 When you should not drive after ACL surgery

-In the coming weeks post-surgery, if you are wearing a brace or cast on your right leg then it goes without saying that this is going to impact your reaction times driving a car.
+In the coming weeks post-surgery, if you are wearing a brace or cast on your right leg, then it goes without saying that this is going to impact your reaction times when driving a car.

-It is fairly obvious that you should not be driving under those circumstances where your ability to brake in the car is restricted.
+It is fairly obvious that you should not be driving in those circumstances where your ability to brake in the car is restricted.

-Preference would be to take the pain killer medication at night to help you sleep.
+It would be preferable to take the painkiller medication at night to help you sleep.

-It is also advised that you check with your car insurance company prior to driving your car in case there are periods of restriction after knee surgery written into your insurance policy that you may not be aware of.
+It is also advised that you check with your car insurance company prior to driving your car after ACL surgery.
+It is possible that your insurance policy has periods of restrictions following surgery that you may not be aware of.

-What side of your body was the knee procedure
+On which side of your body was the knee procedure?

-When you can drive after ACL surgery will also depend on which knee, left or right, you had operated.
-If it was your left knee that was operated on and you have full use of your right leg then you will be able to return to driving a car sooner.
+When you can drive after ACL surgery will also depend on which knee, left or right, you had operated on.
+If it was your left knee that was operated on and you have full use of your right leg, then you will be able to return to driving a car sooner.

-Compared to if you had your right knee operated on which is the leg primarily used for driving a car and therefore means it will usually take a bit more time before you can drive after ACL surgery
+This is compared to if you had your right knee operated on, which is the leg primarily used for driving a car, which means it will usually take a bit more time before you can drive after ACL surgery.

 Driving after ACL surgery on your right knee

-If it is your right knee then this is more of a problem as you primarily use the right leg for driving.
+If it is a right knee procedure, then this is more of a problem as you primarily use the right leg for driving.
 Using the right leg for driving is generally the case for most vehicles that are driven on public roads.